arunesh90/syslog-website/README.md

 ## Stack
 * Express for API
+* ElasticSearch for storing logs and being able to view history quickly
 * Next.JS for compiling React and Server Side Rendering
 * Redis for PubSub to receive syslog messages in real-time
 * WebSocket to push syslog messages from Redis to the web client in real-time